-We begin the season with one goose repellent application in March and one in April to discourage the geese from nesting on the property.
-In May, we begin treating about every two weeks (though this may vary according to your mowing schedule or location).
+We spray every two weeks during the regular season from March through November to discourage the geese from nesting on the property. (though this may vary according to your mowing schedule or location).

 How many times does it need to be applied before I see a difference?